-India has implemented its first regulation for Health Supplements and Nutraceuticals, from 1 January 2018.
+India implemented its first regulation for Health Supplements and Nutraceuticals, from 1 January 2018, with several extensions giving businesses more time to comply.
 Health supplements and nutraceuticals are food products that differ significantly from food products in appearance and purpose of use.
-They are also known as dietary supplements or food supplements.
+They are also known as dietary supplements or food supplements, elsewhere.

-While being controlled by the specific regulation, health supplements are also subject to several complementary regulations such as labelling, claims, GMP, licensing, import etc. that food businesses must consider and comply.
+While being controlled by the specific regulation, health supplements are also subject to several complementary regulations such as labelling, claims, GMP licensing, import, food safety auditing, that food businesses must consider and comply with.

 This RecHaN compliance guidance serves as a place for food business operators to find key regulatory requirements, similarities and where indicated differences with global practice.
-This guidance provides a simplified understanding of the regulation by use of text and graphics to enable understanding at a glance.
+It provides a simplified understanding of the regulation by use of text and graphics to enable understanding at a glance.